booruguru/Job-Board-Creator/readme.txt

 You can create a job posting from your admin area (wp-admin -> jobs -> add new).
 However, generally, users are meant to submit using your site's frontend via http://example.com/post/

+However, your URL may differ if you have defined a custom page on your JBC settings page.

 == Troubleshooting ==